camunda-community-hub/spring-zeebe/README.md

 * Migration: There are two applications, and you want to migrate a worker from one to another.
 With this switch, you can simply disable workers via configuration in the old application once they are available within the new.

-### Overriding `ZeebeWorker` values via configuration file
+### Overriding `JobWorker` values via configuration file

-You can override the `ZeebeWorker` annotation's values, as you could see in the example above where the `enabled` property is overwritten:
+You can override the `JobWorker` annotation's values, as you could see in the example above where the `enabled` property is overwritten:

 ```properties
 zeebe.client.worker.override.foo.enabled=false